Shop Pay, Apple Pay, PayPal: Why GA4 Misses Revenue

 Why is my GA4 showing fewer purchases than Shopify?

 Shopify's admin counts every server-confirmed order.
-GA4's purchase event only fires when the thank-you page loads in the buyer's browser and the client-side script gets a chance to execute.
-Ad blockers, consent banner rejections, Safari ITP, Shop Pay domain hops, Apple Pay's OS-level sheet, and PayPal's mobile redirect all break this chain.
-A 10-20% gap is industry baseline.
-Above 20% signals a configuration problem.
-Above 30% usually means express checkouts are a large share of your payment mix.
+GA4's purchase event fires only when the thank-you page loads in the buyer's browser and the client-side script gets to run.
+Ad blockers, consent banner rejections, Safari ITP, Shop Pay domain hops, Apple Pay's OS-level sheet, and PayPal's mobile redirect all break that chain.
+A 10 to 20% gap is the industry baseline.
+Above 20% points to a config problem.
+Above 30% usually means express checkouts are a big share of how your customers pay.

 Why is Shop Pay not tracking in GA4?

-Shop Pay's express path completes on shop.app or pay.shopify.com, domains where your GA4 tag does not run.
+Shop Pay's express path finishes on shop.app or pay.shopify.com, domains where your GA4 tag does not run.
 Shopify's developer staff confirmed in June 2025 that checkout_started, checkout_shipping_info_submitted, and payment_info_submitted events "don't fire in the Shop Pay view" as "expected behaviour."
-The thank-you page can receive a checkout_completed event if the buyer returns to the merchant's domain, but this is non-deterministic.
-Add shopify.com and shop.app to your GA4 referral exclusion list to prevent the worst attribution damage, and use a server-side event fired from the orders/paid webhook for reliable revenue counting.
+The thank-you page can still get a checkout_completed event if the buyer comes back to your domain, but that is hit or miss.
+Add shopify.com and shop.app to your GA4 referral exclusion list to limit the attribution damage, and fire a server-side event from the orders/paid webhook if you want a revenue count you can trust.

 Does Apple Pay break GA4 tracking?

-Apple Pay's payment sheet is an OS-level modal rendered by Safari and the operating system, outside the merchant page's document.
-Your JavaScript cannot observe the biometric authentication or the tap on "Pay."
+Apple Pay's payment sheet is an OS-level modal that Safari and the operating system draw, outside the merchant page's document.
+Your JavaScript cannot see the biometric check or the tap on "Pay."
 If the buyer closes the tab before the thank-you page loads, the purchase event never fires.
-ITP's 7-day cookie cap compounds this for returning visitors.
+ITP's 7-day cookie cap makes it worse for returning visitors.
 Apple Pay on mobile Safari is one of the highest-volume, least-trackable payment paths in ecommerce.

 Why does GA4 show Direct for purchases that came from my Meta ads?

-Two compounding causes.
-First, the checkout flow hops through payment.shopify.com or paypal.com, which become the last referrer on the thank-you page and overwrite your original Meta attribution.
-Second, GA4's cross-domain _gl linker parameter is stripped by HTTP-level server redirects, so session continuity breaks at the domain hop.
-Any session that lacks both UTMs and a valid referrer defaults to direct / (none).
-Fixes: add shopify.com, shop.app, paypal.com to your GA4 referral exclusions, and capture UTMs into Shopify's note_attributes before the buyer leaves your storefront.
+Two causes stack here.
+First, the checkout flow hops through payment.shopify.com or paypal.com, and those become the last referrer on the thank-you page, overwriting your original Meta attribution.
+Second, GA4's cross-domain _gl linker parameter gets stripped by HTTP-level server redirects, so session continuity snaps at the domain hop.
+Any session with no UTMs and no valid referrer falls into direct / (none).
+Two fixes: add shopify.com, shop.app, and paypal.com to your GA4 referral exclusions, and capture UTMs into Shopify's note_attributes before the buyer ever leaves your storefront.

 What does pay.shopify.com mean in my GA4 referral sources?

-When a buyer authenticates Shop Pay via the SMS code modal on pay.shopify.com, that domain becomes the last touchpoint before your thank-you page.
-Brad Redding of Elevar documented this pattern years ago: pay.shopify.com shows up as its own referral channel, stealing credit from the original campaign.
+When a buyer confirms Shop Pay through the SMS code modal on pay.shopify.com, that domain becomes the last touchpoint before your thank-you page loads.
+Brad Redding of Elevar documented this pattern years ago: pay.shopify.com turns up as its own referral channel and steals credit from the campaign that really earned the sale.
 Fix: GA4 Admin → Data Streams → Configure tag settings → List unwanted referrals → add shopify.com and shop.app.

 Is it normal for GA4 to be 20% short?

-Littledata's February 2025 benchmark says 20 of every 100 Shopify orders fail to appear in GA4 on average.
+Littledata's February 2025 benchmark says 20 of every 100 Shopify orders never show up in GA4, on average.
 That is with a standard client-side setup.
 Individual merchants have reported gaps as high as 84% (Shopify community thread, January 2025).
-A 10-20% gap is tolerable.
-A 30%+ gap means express checkouts are a meaningful share of your payment volume and you need a server-side purchase event fired from the Shopify webhook.
+A 10 to 20% gap you can live with.
+A 30%-plus gap means express checkouts are a real chunk of your payment volume, and you need a server-side purchase event fired from the Shopify webhook.

 Keep reading

-For the broader Shopify tracking picture, start with Shopify Analytics: The Store Owner's Guide to Better Data.
-For a deeper look at what GA4 hides beyond checkout, Why GA4 Is Not Showing Data is the companion piece.
-If you want to understand the channel classification problem across all traffic (not just ecommerce), Attribution Modeling: The Six Models with Actual Math shows why the "Direct" bucket is the worst lie in your dashboard.
-And for the cookie-banner argument that sits underneath all of this, What Cookie-Banner-Free Analytics Actually Means frames the regulatory math.
+On WooCommerce instead of Shopify?
+The same purchase event goes missing, but the fix is within reach there because the checkout runs on your own server: WooCommerce Sales Not Tracking in GA4?
+We Audited 75 Stores.
+For the wider Shopify tracking picture, start with Shopify Analytics: The Store Owner's Guide to Better Data.
+For a deeper look at what GA4 hides past checkout, Why GA4 Is Not Showing Data is the companion piece.
+If you want the channel classification problem across all your traffic, not just ecommerce, Attribution Modeling: The Six Models with Actual Math shows why the "Direct" bucket is the worst lie in your dashboard.
+And for the cookie-banner argument sitting under all of this, What Cookie-Banner-Free Analytics Actually Means lays out the regulatory math.

 We will rerun the 27-store audit in October 2026 and publish the diff.